landrysik/autotrol-esphome/README.md

 | D6  | Water flow pulse input  |
 | D7  | Motor input  |

-At the end I routed all the wires out of the case using the hole under the sticker.
+At the end I routed all the wires out of the case using the hole under the sticker (can be easily removed with few drops of isopropyl alcohol).
 Presumably used for production programming.
 The ESP8266 board is powered externally at the moment as I don'T have any suitable DC/DC converter at hand (all of this was a nice weekend project with components sourced from "the drawer").
 Using existing power rail in the controller is not a great idea as the power path is not designed to handle any significant currents.
 The input 12V AC is half bridge rectified and simple wimpy LM317 in SO8 package linear stabilizer is used (maximum current 100mA).
 The ESP draws around 80mA so this will not be feasible.
 I want to place the ESP inside the controller casing together with 12VAC ->3.3V DC regulator as a permanent setup.